JustAGhosT/home-lab-setup/docs/SECURITY-CHECKLIST.md

 - [ ] Avoid hardcoded credentials in scripts
 - [ ] Use PowerShell Desired State Configuration (DSC) for consistency
 - [ ] Implement code signing for PowerShell scripts
+- [ ] Use PSScriptAnalyzer for security rule validation
+- [ ] Implement secure path validation to prevent directory traversal
+- [ ] Use bounded regex quantifiers to prevent ReDoS attacks

 ### Web Application Security
 - [ ] Use HTTPS for all web applications